wearekuva/oui/README.md

 so you can still do the same thing in es5 land with the admittedly clunky `annotate({ min:3, max: 100 })( obj, 'num' )` If, however you want to go all es7, drop `babel-plugin-transform-decorators-legacy` or similar in your transform pipeline.

+### Issues

+#### Where's my UI
+For the moment, every call to Oui replaces the entire ui display.
+This means you can't define multiple UI's defined in different parts of your application.
+Whilst this is kinda intentional - it forces you to surface important aspects of your programs interface - it's also a massive pain and which doesn't scale well.
+I'm planning on supporting this soon.
+See #1